What is the GP Records Folder Service Card & what does it allow me to see?

 Are you able to see my records?

-No. The records are only viewable by you and will not be shared without your consent.
-It is stored securely, in a way that follows the NHS privacy notice.
+Records are stored securely, in a way that follows the NHS privacy notice.
 In addition, your account is protected by 2FA (Two Factor Authentication) so you can rest assured only you will have access to your data and records.

 You should email or call your surgery, or speak to a receptionist at the surgery if: